 The most important number you rarely think about

-Classic equity valuation models, such as the "Fed model" assume a positive correlation between the prices of equities and the prices of long-duration bonds.
-For most of the period up to 2000, this has generally been true, but in the period from 2000-2016, we have encountered a highly unusual state of affairs - the correlation has generally been negative.
+Classic equity valuation models, such as the "Fed model", actually assume a positive correlation between equity and bond yields.
+For most of the 1800s and 1900s, this was generally true, so the most recent era, from 2000-2016, was highly unusual.

 A Century of Stock-Bond Correlations (RBA, 2014)